yourlabs/shlax/README.rst

 two projects with clear boundaries, namely `sysplan
 <https://yourlabs.io/oss/sysplan>`_ and `podplan
 <https://yourlabs.io/oss/podplan>`_ which are still in alpha state, although
-Shlax as it is feature complete and stable.
+Shlax as it now, is feature complete and stable.